American Airlines Boarding Groups & Process – Everything You Need to Know

 For boarding, priority boarding gives you access to group 4, which is not one of the first groups — there are still several groups of passengers who will be boarding ahead of or with you.

-Hot Tip: Although the priority privileges package sounds good, remember that you already receive this priority treatment if you are flying in a premium cabin (business or first class), if you have elite status with AAdvantage or Oneworld, or if you carry the Citi/AAdvantage Executive World Elite.
+Hot Tip: Although the priority privileges package sounds good, remember that you already receive this priority treatment if you are flying in a premium cabin (first class, business class, or premium economy), if you have elite status with AAdvantage or Oneworld, or if you carry the AAdvantage Executive World Elite card.

 Preferred Boarding